 hypnotizing the listener.
 The hauntingly memorable melodies act as the perfect lead-in for the track that follows.

-the album, in its entirety.
-What is heard here isn't so much an anger-filled war upon Christianity, yet the complete and total
+for the album, in its entirety.
+What is heard here isn't so much an anger-filled war upon Christianity, yet the complete and

-rejoicing in those ways which serve as the antithesis of those morals held by such feeble sheep.
-Trey Azagthoth handles the
+total rejoicing in those ways which serve as the antithesis of those morals held by such feeble sheep.
+Trey Azagthoth handles

 there is some strange imagery created of a war, long ago, but this spectre only burns like an old photograph, lost to the

 ages.
 The somber, horrifying feeling returns with the cold winds, as this interlude flows into the next song.